Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/advanced-tutorial/get-started.md

 Before you can run the apps, make sure that ActyxOS is running in development mode (check [this guide](https://developer.actyx.com/docs/os/getting-started/installation) for installation on your OS) and has valid settings (check [this guide](https://developer.actyx.com/docs/learn-actyx/tutorial#configure-your-nodes) for node configuration).

 :::info Need help?
-If you have any issues or just want to give feedback on our tutorial, you are welcome to join our [Discord chat](https://discord.gg/262yJhc), raise an issue in the [GitHub repo](https://github.com/Actyx/DemoMachineKit/issues) or write us an e-mail to developer@actyx.io .
+If you run into problems or want to give feedback, you are welcome to join our [Discord chat](https://discord.gg/262yJhc), raise an issue in the [GitHub repo](https://github.com/Actyx/DemoMachineKit/issues) or write us an e-mail to developer@actyx.io.
 :::

 Before you start any apps, run `npm install` from the root directory.